johnshearing/beemocracy/Beemocracy2.0.md

         * Once government participates in free market enterprise we no longer have free market enterprise but rather fascism.
         * Fascism promotes a close alliance between industry, government, and central banks.
         * Typically, the central banks have wielded power over governments, rather than being subjugated by them.
-        * Some key aspects of the fascist perspective on the relationship between Government, Industry, and Central Banks include:
+        * Some key aspects of fascism with relation Government, Industry, and Central Banks include:
-          * Corporatism - Rather than having completely nationalized industries as does communism, fascism envisions a corporatist system where companies and sectors remain privately owned/operated but are organized into regulated associations that cooperate with the state.
           * Crony capitalism - Fascist regimes provide preferential treatment, subsidies, and business opportunities to companies and industrialists who are politically connected and support the fascist agenda.
           * Directing investment and credit: The central bank's control over money supply and credit creation would be used to favor industries, businesses, and economic activities that are priorities for the fascist state.
 Preferential lending and easy credit would flow to these sectors.
           * Currency policy as a weapon: Fascist regimes may use currency devaluations and foreign exchange controls as both domestic and international economic weapons to disrupt markets, punish enemies, and gain trade advantages for nationally important industries.